ruuda/squiller/docs/annotating-queries.md

 # Annotating queries

-The inputs to Querybinder are plain <abbr>SQL</abbr> files, with annotations in comments.
+The inputs to Squiller are plain <abbr>SQL</abbr> files, with annotations in comments.
 This means that you can run the exact same files through e.g. `sqlite` or `psql`, and confirm that the queries are valid.
-For every annotated query, Querybinder generates a corresponding function in the target language that executes that query.
+For every annotated query, Squiller generates a corresponding function in the target language that executes that query.
 If needed, it also generates types for the inputs and outputs of the function.

 ## Annotations

-Querybinder ignores all content, until it encounters the marker `@query` in a comment.
+Squiller ignores all content, until it encounters the marker `@query` in a comment.
 This marks the following query as an _annotated_ query, that it will generate code for.
 Following the `@query` is the query _signature_, which specifies its name, arguments, argument types, and result type, similar to